Pabla007/-60_Days_of_code/README.md

 D[19,60] - Mostly done Project work today and also completed Coursera Week-1 Assignment and will start Lesson 6 from tomorrow.

 d[20,60] - Today I have started Lesson 6 & also find the break-through for my project and from now I will be having more time to contribute in these course till I got the next proejct task.

+D[21,60] - Started Lesson 6 and completed till 6.9 & I am really enjoying the way they have explained the things in this lesson.